afeilzer/camper_chaos/readme.md

 # Description
 This app is intended to reduce the chaos around having way too many items for camping acquired over the years and needing a way to keep track of everything and come up with a common sense way to make a pack list for trips.
 I found myself taking way too much stuff into the woods every time I would go, and I am hoping this project will help me cut down to just the meaningful items needed for my trip.
 I am hoping over time to make a wholistic trip planner that will allow you to scout out locations, save a location wishlist, and use that geolocation information to help generate a packlist for the trip based on available information such as weather, regional plants and animals, regulations for the land (state, federal, etc), and information like nearby campgrounds and trails to plan activities while in the area (and have a backup plan in case the spot didnt work out).

+# Features
+* Inventory tracking for all of your camping gears
+* Saveable packlists to create custom lists for trips
+* Searchable item inventory
+* Fiterable by name, description, season, weight, category, and quantity
+* Export, Edit, and Import as csv file for backup or bulk import of items
+* Use keyword system to create base lists - e.g. "Hot Tent Trip", "Backpacking", "Base Gear", etc

 # Getting Started

 Below are step-by-step instructions to get this application running on your local machine for development and testing.